 There are two types of licences that may be applicable to an artist using animal materials.

-Firstly, if an artist was collecting species for the purpose of personally performing taxidermy processes, a Wildlife Taxidermist Licence would be required.
-Not only would the licence need to be obtained before the specimens were collected, but it will only apply to wildlife listed in Schedules 2, 3, 4 and 7 of the Wildlife Regulations.
-Additionally, all Wildlife Taxidermist Licences are subject to a number of conditions, including that prior written approval of the secretary must be obtained before using the specimen in a commercial film.
-Because this particular licence is aimed at commercial taxidermists, it is more expensive than most, currently costing $567.36 per year (as at 8 July 2016).
+Firstly, if an artist was collecting species for the purpose of personally performing taxidermy processes, a Wildlife Taxidermist Licence would be required.45 This licence authorises the licence holder to possess, keep, buy, sell, process and dispose of wildlife listed in Schedules 2, 3, 4 and 7 of the Wildlife Regulations 2013 (Vic) for the purpose of preserving, preparing and mounting, and restoring, parts or complete specimens of dead wildlife, or for the purpose of providing specimens of dead wildlife for use in commercial films.46 Importantly, the licence must be obtained before the specimens are collected.
+Additionally, all Wildlife Taxidermist Licences are subject to a number of conditions,47 including that prior written approval of the secretary must be obtained before using the specimen in a commercial film and the licence holder must not charge a fee for the display of wildlife to the public.48 Because this particular licence is aimed at commercial taxidermists, it is more expensive than most, currently costing $611.71 per year (as at 1 September 2021).49

 - The protection and conservation of wildlife;

 - The prevention of wildlife from becoming extinct; and

 - The sustainable use of and access to wildlife.

 Further, a similar case-by-case approach is used with respect to licencing requirements for the purchase, exhibition and sale of works incorporating protected species.
 Although DELWP may not always require licences to purchase and hold artworks incorporating protected species, this is far from a guarantee and artists should seek guidance from the department prior to selling or purchasing such artworks.